ant-design/ant-design/components/form/demo/form-controls.md

 A list off all the controls that can be used with form.

-**Note**: Input control: Only if set correct type for it, then it will be set correct style
+**Note**: Input control: Only if set correct type for it, then it will be set correct style.

 ````jsx
 import { Form, Input, Select, Checkbox, Radio } from 'antd';